-Whilst researching the inner behaviour of sensitive people, especially those who did not like to be in social situations, Dr Aron found out some fascinating tendencies.
-She interviewed 39 people who described themselves as being either introverted or easily overwhelmed by external stimulation and asked them many varied questions, such as their film preferences, creative activities, relationships with family and friends, philosophical and religious views.
+In her research, into the inner-workings and behaviour traits of Sensitive people, Dr Aron interviewed 39 people who described themselves as either being introverted or easily overwhelmed by social stimulation, and queried their film preferences, creative activities, relationships with family and friends, and philosophical and religious views.

-- Highly sensitive people tend to be keen observers who look before they leap.
+- Highly Sensitive People tend to be keen observers who look before they leap.

 - They arrange their lives in ways that limit surprises.

-- Dislike being engaged in small talk.
+- They dislike being engaged in small talk.

-- Tend to have unusually strong consciences.
+- They have an unusually strong conscience.

 - In social settings they often focus on subjects like the personal problems of others.